dubinsky/scalajs-gradle/README.md

 ## Summary ##

 This is a Gradle plugin for working with Scala.js.

-This is not yet a full-blown plugin: it is not published to the Gradle Plugin Portal.
-To use it right now one needs to check out this repository and include it in the compound build...

 Plugin adds to the Gradle project two new tasks: `fastLinkJS` and `fullLinkJS`.
 Both of those tasks depend on the `classes` task.